jorunfa/enhanced-ava-puppeteer-recipe/README.md

 * https://github.com/avajs/ava/blob/master/docs/recipes/typescript.md

 ## Known issues
-* The browser windows do not stack nicely and are instead placed randomly ** NPM packages `screenres` and `screen-info` have been tried but these do not work with node 12.
+* The browser windows do not stack nicely and are instead placed randomly.
+  * NPM packages `screenres` and `screen-info` have been tried but these do not work with node 12.